theeexodus/BlockVault-files/README.md

 This README.md section provides an introduction to our project, instructions for getting started, and information about the contributors.

-Warning: There could potential issues with system differences or outdated dependencies, urging users to be mindful when running the code.
+#Warning: There could potential issues with system differences or outdated dependencies, urging users to be mindful when running the code.

+#We encourage users to contribute and edit the code to address potential bugs or errors they may encounter.